matgargano/acf-hidden/readme.txt

 4. Please refer to the description for more info regarding the field type settings

 == Changelog ==

+= 1.0.2 =
+* Fix bug where script was not getting enqueued

+= 1.0.1 =
+* Add ability to hide fields on the render side in admin panel (HT: jasperSpeicher)

 = 1.0.0 =
 * Initial Release.